 Welcome to Bath Abbey

+A moment of stillness in the beating heart of a vibrant city.
+A space that’s alive with music and prayer, art and history.
+A place where awe-inspiring architecture lifts the eyes – and raises the spirit.
 Bath Abbey is many things to many people.
 But whether you come here to join a service or a tour, light a candle or listen to music, what unites us all is a sense of wonder.
 There is so much to discover – please step inside…

-A message from our Rector
+Message from our Rector

-Revd Canon Guy Bridgewater
+The Revd Canon Guy Bridgewater

 Rector of Bath Abbey